 The solution is integrated in the user activation procedure which relies on architecture design.
 Hence most of the impacts on the UE and the network in this solution are inherited from the related procedure.
 The impacts identified due to user authentication requirements are as below.

-Editor’s Note: whether this solution requires an interface between user and NAS layer is FFS.
+NOTE: whether this solution requires an interface between user and NAS layer is not addressed in the present document.

 Impact on the UE: